Thelma Aldana: Courts for violence against women

 In 2011, when she was president of the Supreme Court, Aldana started special courts in Guatemala for femicide cases.
 Killing women, and violence against women are rampant in Guatemala; every year there are on the average 56,000 reports of violence against women.
 Eleven districts now have the special courts.
 Judges and police officers receive special gender crime training.

 Against corruption

 In 2015 Aldana led another investigation into government corruption.
 In this, she closely cooperated with the Commissioner of the UN International Commission against Impunity in Guatemala (CICIG), Iván Velásquez Gómez.
-As a result, the President of Guatemala, Otto Pérez Molina, was forced to resign.
+As a result, President Otto Pérez Molina was forced to resign.

 Presidential campaign

 In 2019, Aldana entered the presidential election, campaigning on the platform of anti-corruption with new party Semilla.
-However, on 15 May, the Constitutional Court rejected her candidacy for President, since she had been charged with corruption, despite no evidence being presented.
+However, on 15 May, the Constitutional Court rejected her candidacy for president, since she had been charged with corruption, despite no evidence being presented.
 It's believed that the charges were presented to stop her candidacy and an eventual presidency since she was the front-runner.